For you have been my help. I will rejoice in the shadow of your wings.

 Your right hand holds me up.

-9 But those who seek my soul to destroy it
+9 But those who seek my life to destroy it

 shall go into the lower parts of the earth.